John A. O'Farrell

 John A. O'Farrell (February 23, 1823 – October 29, 1900) was an Irish American adventurer, miner, and pioneer and was among the first residents of Boise, Idaho.

 Early life and education

 John Andrew O'Farrell was born February 13, 1823, in County Tyrone, Ireland, the son of Andrew and Ellen (O'Flaherty) O'Farrell.
 He attended National school until age 13 then transferred to a naval school in County Cork.

 At age 15, O'Farrell crewed aboard a steamship of the Oriental Line bound for Calcutta, India.
 At 16 he served 13 months aboard the Australian ship Nebob.
-Later he worked as a shipsmith for Captain William Coppin in Londonderry, and he crewed aboard a ship bound for the United States.
+Later he worked as a shipsmith for Captain William Coppin in Derryy, and he crewed aboard a ship bound for the United States.
 In 1843 O'Farrell arrived in New York City, USA.
 He worked as a shipsmith at the Philadelphia Naval Shipyard, and when the Mexican–American War began, he sailed for California and was assigned to the Lexington.